Byron/benchmarksgame-cvs-mirror/bencher/readme.txt

 10) HOW TO MAKE REPEATED MEASUREMENTS (OR JUST ONE MEASUREMENT)

-   10.1) For example, to make 50 repeated measurements for every input
+   10.1) For example, to make 50 repeated measurements for every input value
-      value use these settings in the [measure] section of the ini file:
+      use these settings in the [measure] section of bencher/makefiles/my.*.ini

         [measure]
         runs = 50
         repeatevery = True

    10.2) For example, to make just one measurement for every input value
-      use these settings in the [measure] section of the ini file:
+      use these settings in the [measure] section of bencher/makefiles/my.*.ini

         [measure]
         runs = 1